iustin/photo-backlog-exporter/README.md

   output somewhere so that the common `node-exporter` can pick it up.

-Since this doesn't need any special rights, just to be able to look at directories and files, I run the daemon as a dynamic systemd user, just with supplemental groups my photos group.
-You can find an example systemd unit in `examples/systemd.server`.
+Since this doesn't need any special rights, just to be able to look at directories and files, I run the daemon as a dynamic `systemd` user, just with my photos group as a supplemental groups.
+You can find an example `systemd` unit in `examples/systemd.server`.
 This is accompanied by the "defaults" file `examples/prometheus-photo-backlog-exporter.defaults` (see the service file, move the defaults where it is appropriate).

 ## Usage